 Citizenship promotes social development through helping students acquire the understanding and skills they need to become active, responsible and effective members of society.
 They develop an understanding of how society works and how decisions are influenced and made.
-Students take part in community and social activities that promote personal and social skills, such as House
+Students take part in community and social activities that promote personal and social skills.
+2

-Committees, the Boarders Council, MAD Day, the Duke of Edinburgh Award scheme etc. Students are encouraged to take part in charity events or fund raising e.g. cake sales and mufti days.
-Students in Year 9 also participate in the national philanthropy project 'First Give'.
+Student voice through the elected Student Governors, Student Councils, Y7 camp, CCF trips, the Duke of Edinburgh Award scheme etc. Students are encouraged to take part in social action, including fund raising e.g. cake sales and mufti days.
+Students in Year 9 also participate in the national philanthropy project 'First Give' taking part in a social action.
+This is Active Citizenship.